kushalsdesk/redis_with_go/Docs/phase1.md

 2. **Implement basic list commands** (LPUSH, RPUSH, LLEN)
 3. **Add comprehensive testing** for edge cases
 4. **Tackle blocking operations** last (most complex)

-Your foundation is solid - the modular design will serve you well as complexity increases.
-The concurrency patterns you've established will be crucial for blocking operations in phase 2.